dmcg/book/manuscript/Chapter_05_v1_1.md

 The latter would be simpler, but I'm more interested to learn how to be parsing more than one thing at once, and it would give you something to write about."

-"Ooh, sneaky, I like that.
+Author - "Ooh, sneaky, I like that.
 And the longer it takes you the more material I have."

-"Yes, within reason - remember how badly that first-generation parser refactoring worked out!?
+Developer - "Yes, within reason - remember how badly that first-generation parser refactoring worked out!?
 Let's try to get this one done in a day."

 ### Streamline New Chapters

-"Every time I start a new chapter, I have to update the Book.txt that Leanpub uses to stitch together the constituent Markdown files, and add a line to the shell script that invokes the translator on a directory"
+Author - "Every time I start a new chapter, I have to update the Book.txt that Leanpub uses to stitch together the constituent Markdown files, and add a line to the shell script that invokes the translator on a directory"

-"Oh, so Leanpub is stitching together files as well as us?
+Developer - "Oh, so Leanpub is stitching together files as well as us?
 Why didn't you say so?
 Why don't I just gather together all our translated source files in order and generate Book.txt from those?
 It's probably an hour's work, and will remove some code that we currently don't have any tests for."

 ### Streamline Publication

-"You've given me a batch file to run to build the book, but every time you make changes to the publishing code I have to update that first, and I don't necessarily know / remember when that is necessary."
+Author - "You've given me a batch file to run to build the book, but every time you make changes to the publishing code I have to update that first, and I don't necessarily know / remember when that is necessary."

-"Let me look at the Gradle build [sigh] - I can probably figure out a way to build the software, run the tests and build the whole book in one command.
+Developer - "Let me look at the Gradle build [sigh] - I can probably figure out a way to build the software, run the tests and build the whole book in one command.
 It's probably a couple of hours of pain."

 ## Prioritization